Dryer Won't Start? All the Easy Fixes You Need to Know

 Replace the Push-to-Start Switch

 Some dryers have controls that are mechanical instead of electronic.
-If you have such a dryer, the push-to-start button begins the drying cycle when the button is pressed and released by initiating a voltage path through the drive motor.
-If this push-to-start switch is damaged or defective, it may not complete the voltage path, and the dryer may not begin.
+If you have such a dryer, the push-to-start button begins the cycle by initiating a voltage path through the drive motor.
+If this switch is damaged or defective, it may not complete the voltage path, and the dryer may not begin.
+In this case, replace the push-to-start switch.

 shop all push-to-start switches